tbrowder/Geo-Ellipsoid/README.md

 INSTALLATION

-To install this module, run one of the following commands:
+To install this module, run the following command:

-    zef install Geo::Ellipsoid
+    $ zef install Geo::Ellipsoid
-    panda install Geo::Ellipsoid

 TESTING